mrsilver76/tunelift/README.md

 If you run the tool with:
 ```
---linux --find "D:\Music" --replace "/mnt/media"
+--unix --find "D:\Music" --replace "/mnt/media"
 ```
-then after `--linux` is actioned, the revised path is now:
+then after `--unix` is actioned, the revised path is now:
 ```
 D:/Music/Pop/track.mp3
 ```